 Walkers and climbers are drawn from all over the world to tackle its many mountaineering routes, including eight Munros, while animal-lovers come to catch a glimpse of Scottish wildlife including red deer, golden eagles and pine martens.

 Before you explore, find out more about the landscape, history and wildlife at the award-winning Glencoe Visitor Centre.
+Including exhibition, viewing platform, cafe, shop and ranger information point.

 Eight of the Trust's 46 Munros can be found at Glencoe & Dalness (What is a Munro?).